-(a)(2) No modification of a prior dispositional order shall be made at a report review that would have the effect of further restricting the rights of the parent, guardian, custodian or minor, unless the affected parent, guardian custodian or minor waives the right to a hearing and stipulates in open court or in writing to the modification.
-If a guardian ad litem is representing the minor, the court shall give a copy of the report to the guardian prior to the report review.
+(a)(2) No modification of a prior dispositional order shall be made at a paper review that would have the effect of further restricting the rights of the parent, guardian, custodian or minor, unless the affected parent, guardian custodian or minor waives the right to a hearing and stipulates to the modification.
+If a guardian ad litem is representing the minor, the court shall give a copy of the submitted documents to the guardian ad litem prior to the paper review.

 (b) Review hearings.